Effect of gravitational wave on shadow of a Schwarzschild black hole: Shadows casted by Schwarzschild black hole perturbed by gravitational wave

-Due to the equations of photon motion (\ref{cdx})-(\ref{cd3}) are no longer integrable and the chaotic motions for test particles have appeared \cite{cgw} in the background of Schwarzschild black hole perturbed by the gravitational wave.
-It is expected the chaotic lensing caused by this special kind of gravitational wave could appear.
-We find the boundary of shadow in the region within the blue box in Fig.\ref{0.05-0.5}(l) is not smooth, it could have some more fine structures.
-So we zoomed in on this region and got Fig.\ref{fx}(a).
-From this figure we can find the boundary of shadow is distorted, the red and white regions near the shadow represent the photon sphere in which the lights come from accretion disk and distant stars respectively.
-We zoomed in on the region within the blue box in Fig.\ref{fx}(a) to got Fig.\ref{fx}(b), and continued to zoomed in on the region within the blue box in Fig.\ref{fx}(b) to got Fig.\ref{fx}(c).
+In Schwarzschild black hole spacetime, the boundary of shadow is a smooth curve.
+However, in Fig.\ref{0.05-0.5}(l), one can find that the boundary of shadow in the blue box is not smooth.
+We amplified the boundary of shadow and found some similar layered structures shown in Fig.\ref{fx}(a).
+From this figure we can find the boundary of shadow is distorted, the color red and white near the shadow represent the lights come from accretion disk and distant stars respectively.
+They're superimposed layer by layer.
+We zoomed in on the region within the blue box in Fig.\ref{fx}(a) to got Fig.\ref{fx}(b), and continued to zoom in on the region within the blue box in Fig.\ref{fx}(b) to got Fig.\ref{fx}(c).
 We kept amplifying the boundary of shadow and found more similar layered structures like shown in Fig.\ref{fx}.
-The similar layered structures are the fractal structures of shadow which hints there are chaos in shadow of Schwarzschild black hole perturbed by the gravitational wave.
-It is a new effect that this special kind of gravitational wave \cite{cgw16,cgw,cgw18} give to Schwarzschild black hole shadow.
+Actually, they are self-similar fractal structures caused by the chaotic motion of photon in the background of a Schwarzschild black hole perturbed by the gravitational wave.
+At arbitrarily small scale, this shadow boundary region always has finer self-similar structures.
+It's so irregular that can't be described by calculus or traditional geometric language.
+The new effect that this special kind of gravitational wave (\ref{dg}) gives to Schwarzschild black hole shadow is what we expected since the equations of photon motion (\ref{cdx}-\ref{cd3}) are no longer integrable and the chaotic motions for test particles have appeared \cite{cgw} in this background.
 I hope Event Horizon Telescope and BlackHoleCam could find more fine structure like chaos by increasing the resolution of telescope in the future.

-In Fig.\ref{0.05-0.5-3} and Fig.\ref{0.05-0.5-4}, we also show the dependence of the shadows on the observer inclination angle $\theta_{obs}$ for $l=3$ and $4$ respectively.
-We find that when inclination angle $\theta_{obs}=0^{\circ}$ the shadows of Schwarzschild black hole perturbed by gravitational wave alternately expand and contract with time.
-When inclination angle $\theta_{obs}=45^{\circ}$, the shadows are no longer symmetric with respect the equatorial plane.
-But we also can find the shadow of black hole fluctuates up and down with time for $l=3$, and shadow alternately stretches and shrinks with time along the vertical directionbut for $l=4$.